UK group action against Clydesdale, Australia's NAB heads to High Court

 The group, which alleges businesses were deceived between 2001 and 2012 when buying fixed rate Tailored Business Loans (TBLs), has snowballed since last year’s launch and now represents 509 smaller businesses and 867 individual loans, according to claims management company RGL Management.

-RGL, which filed the latest tranche of claims on Thursday, alleges smaller businesses were wrongly told they faced hefty costs for terminating fixed-rate TBL loans early and that banks inflated interest rates without first informing customers.
+RGL, which filed the latest tranche of claims on Thursday, alleges smaller businesses were wrongly told they faced hefty costs for terminating fixed-rate TBL loans early and that banks inflated interest rates.

-RGL is alleging deceit, misrepresentation, breach of contract and unjust enrichment by the banks.
-It has not put a value to the legal claim.
+RGL is alleging deceit, misrepresentation, breach of contract and unjust enrichment by the banks, adding that TBL borrowers “unknowingly and unnecessarily paid hundreds of millions of pounds” of additional costs and interest.

 Clydesdale parent Virgin Money UK dismissed the case as without substance or merit, adding it would continue to defend its position robustly.